Steps

 Weighted groups

-Apply a decaying multiplier to boost products matching conditions while maintaining natural ranking.
+Lift products matching conditions toward a target score while maintaining natural ranking.
 Unlike priority rules, soft boost creates interleaving rather than clustering.
 Each soft boost appears with a Modifier badge and is visually grouped beneath the metric or attribute it modifies.
 This lets you see at a glance which expression the boost targets.
-Key differences from priority rules:- Natural interleaving: Boosted products are distributed throughout results based on their base score
+Key differences from priority rules:- Natural interleaving: Boosted products are distributed throughout results based on their base score.

-- Attribute: The product attribute to check (e.g., tags, vendor, options)
+- Attribute: The product attribute to check (for example, tags, vendor, options).

 - Value: The value to match (multi-select available for

-inandnotInoperators, hidden foris nullandis not null) - Boost Mode: Select multiplicative (default) or additive mode
+inandnotInoperators, hidden foris nullandis not null). - Boost Mode: Select Amplify strong performers (multiplicative, default) or Lift matches into view (additive).

-- Multiplicative: Best for amplifying products that already perform well on the base metric
+- Amplify strong performers: Best for amplifying products that already perform well on the base metric.

-- Additive: Best for products that may not have metric data yet, like new arrivals or restocks
+- Lift matches into view: Best for products that may not have metric data yet, like new arrivals or restocks.
+Lifts matched products in value space toward a percentile target on the same metric.

 - Text operators: